-Help is at hand, however, as the property portal Rightmove has a useful tool which allows you to search the average broadband speed in your postcode.
+Help is at hand, however, as communications regulator Ofcom has a useful tool which allows you to search the average broadband speed of a property in your postcode.

-- Maximum broadband speed available for the postcode selected.
+- Maximum upload and download speed available for the postcode selected.

-Can I rely on the broadband speed information for any property I purchase?
+Can I rely on the broadband speed information for any property?

-- Broadband speeds can also be affected by how the broadband input is configured within the property.
+- Broadband speeds can be affected by how the broadband input is configured within the property.

 How can I obtain a reliable broadband speed for an individual property?